MuYunyun/blog/README.md

 ### FE Cloud

-This section will talk about colorful frontend world.
+This section will explore the colorful world of frontend development.

 #### JavaScript